kingkey0101/kingkey0101/README.md

 # Keylan King — Frontend Developer

-Building fast, pixel‑perfect React apps for web and restaurant tech; bootcamp grad with hands‑on internships and a culinary degree.
+Frontend bootcamp grad with hands‑on internships and a culinary degree; a decade in fine dining brings discipline, speed, and pixel‑perfect execution

 ## Tech summary